Chad

 Export Products

-By far the most important export product for Chad is petroleum oil.
+By far the most important export product for Chad is petroleum oil, followed by gold.
 Other export goods, predominantly from the agricultural sector, are sesame seeds, natural gum Arabic and raw cotton.

 Trade Partners

-Chad's most important trading partners are the EU, China, Cameroon and Turkey.
-The EU is the largest export destination with a share of over 47%, followed by China and Turkey.
-While China is the largest source of imports.
+Chad's most important trading partners in 2023 were the EU (34% of total trade), China (20%), and Taiwan (8%).
+The EU was also the largest export destination with a share of 38%, followed by China and Turkey.
+China is the largest source of imports (29%), followed by the EU (22%).

 Economic Structure